bkleinen/bkleinen.github.io/info2/handouts/euclid.md

 layout: page
 ---

+Euclid of Alexandria( Greek:&#917;&#8016;&#954;&#955;&#949;&#8055;&#948;&#951;&#962;, Euclides;
+\* ca. 365
-Euclid of Alexandria (Greek : Εὐκλείδης, Eukleides) (* circa 365; † 275 BC) was a Greek mathematician, now known as "the father of geometry".
+ &#8224; 275 BC) was a Greek mathematician, now known as "the father of geometry".
 His most famous work is Elements, widely considered to be history's most successful textbook.
 Within it, the properties of geometrical objects and integers are deduced from a small set of axioms, thereby anticipating (and partly inspiring) the axiomatic method of modern mathematics.1

 Elements: Book VII, Proposition 2:
 ----